-Finding and keeping exceptional team members is a critical part of any company’s long-term success.
-In today’s competitive job market, when the most talented employees have options, career-minded individuals consider company culture equally, if not more important, than attractive pay and benefits.
+Using social media to showcase your company culture is critical if you want to find and keep exceptional team members.
+In today’s highly competitive job market, the most talented employees have many options.
+When deciding whose offer to accept, these career-minded individuals consider company culture equally, if not more important, than attractive pay and benefits.

 Simply put, company culture illustrates the organization’s personality.
 It is defined by the workplace environment and what current and former team members think about the company.
 To effectively target and reach quality candidates, it is important to effectively promote the company culture through social media.